dimi-fn/Various-Data-Science-Scripts/Web Development/Responsive Web Design/README.md

     }

 In addition to classes, each HTML element can also have an `id` **attribute**.
-* benefits of using id attributes: You can use an id to style a single element and later use them to select and modify specific elements with JavaScript
+* benefits of using id attributes: You can use an id to style a single element and later use them to select and modify specific elements with **JavaScript**
-* for best practice, id attributes should be unique.
-Therefore, the same id attribute should not be assigned to more than one element
+* for best practice, id attributes should be **unique**.
+Therefore, <u>the same id attribute should not be assigned to more than one element</u>
 * you can style id attributes using CSS in the same way as with classes
     * however and as noted above, an id is not reusable and should only be applied to one element
     * **an id has a higher specificity (importance) than a class** so if both are applied to the same element and have conflicting styles, the styles of the id will be applied